 To help you understand what the heck your developers are talking about, we're launching this series of short articles to explain common development concepts in simple language.
-Today we're tackling continuous integration/continuous delivery (deployment), better known as CI/CD.
+Today we're tackling continuous integration and continuous delivery (deployment), better known as CI/CD.

 When developers talk about CI/CD, they're talking about a method for developing and implementing new application code.
 Similar to how you would send a package through the mail, CI/CD packs up code and ships it to its destination.

 CI/CD starts with any change in your application, whether it's a new feature or just a bugfix.
 Once the change is made, the continuous integration process automatically triggers.
 The CI process is the "boxing up the package" part of CI/CD.
 The CI system builds the code that will be used to make the application change and then prepares it for delivery.
 In addition, the CI process runs tests to make sure the new code won't break anything in the application.

 Once the code passes the tests, the continuous delivery process kicks in.
 (This process is referred to as "continuous deployment" when it is fully automated.)
 The CD process is the "shipping your package to the destination" part of CI/CD.
 The CD process installs the new code in a staging environment to be reviewed.
 Once the code has been approved, the CD process deploys it as an application update.

 Why CI/CD automated testing and deployments are crucial

 The high level of automation from CI/CD provides important benefits: